reem-abdelrazek20/Link-Shortener-/README.md

 # 🔗 Link Shortener

 This is a simple website to make long links shorter.
-It uses the [TinyURL API](https://tinyurl.com) to create short links.

 ## 💡 What does it do?